 factorial 5 // 120

-// Tail-recursive version (optimized)
+// Tail-recursive version (no stack growth)

 let factorialTail n =